-(ii) Change in useful life of building, furniture and fixtures
+ii.
+Change in useful life of building, furniture and fixtures iii.
+Transfer from investment property

 During the year, the Group re-assessed the useful life of buildings.
 Based on this review, the estimated useful life of these assets was revised from 10 to 30 years to better reflect the expected pattern of consumption of future economic benefits embodied therein.
 In 2017, the Group reassessed the useful life of furniture and fixtures from 4 to 6 years.